jesterKing/CCSycles/README.md

 *Note 4* No OSL support effort has been made, as for the RhinoCycles plugin the focus is on CUDA support.

 *Note 5* The C[CS]?ycles main developer is Nathan Letwory.
 You can contact him at nathan@mcneel.com or find him as jesterKing in IRC channel #blendercoders of the Freenode network.

-*Note 6* CUDA precompiled kernels are found in a 'special' location.
-This needs to be made configurable as well.

 ROADMAP / TODO
 ==============